A Refreshment Stirred, Not Shaken: Invariant-Preserving Deployments of Differential Privacy for the U.S. Decennial Census: Proof and Discussion of Theorem

-The second step of the TDA requires access to both the NMF $[\Tp(\Xp), \Th(\Xh)]$ and the invariant statistics $\cTDA(\Xp, \Xh)$ computed on the Census Edited File.
+The second step of the TDA requires access to both the NMFs $[\Tp(\Xp), \Th(\Xh)]$ and the invariant statistics $\cTDA(\Xp, \Xh)$ computed on the Census Edited File (CEF).
 Under the DP flavor $(\Xcef,\allowbreak \{\Xcef\},\allowbreak \dX,\allowbreak \dT)$, the invariant statistics $\cTDA(\Xp,\Xh)$ cannot be released with finite budget.
-So the second step of the TDA is not post-processing (in the sense given in Section~\refOther{secPostComp}) under this flavor -- it is only post-processing when conditioning on the invariants.
-In fact, the second half of Theorem~\ref{thmTDASatisfiesDP} shows that any argument which relies on TDA's second step being post-processing must necessarily use a DP flavor which conditions on the invariants $\cTDA$.
+So the second step of the TDA is not actually postprocessing under this flavor---it is only postprocessing when conditioning on the invariants.
+In fact, the second half of Theorem~\ref{thmTDASatisfiesDP} shows that any argument that relies on the TDA's second step being postprocessing must necessarily use a DP flavor that conditions on the invariants $\cTDA$.

-It is also necessary to use person-records as the resolution of the Hamming distance in the TDA's DP specification.
-While the household mechanism $\Th$ satisfies \FlavhTDA, the sensitivity of the person-level query $\Qp$ due to a single change in a household record can be very large.
-(In the Census Edited File, the maximum possible household size is 99,999 \citep{populationreferencebureauDisclosureAvoidance20202023}.)
-This means $\Tp$ can satisfy \FlavhTDA\ only with a very large amplification in the privacy loss budget.
+To avoid inflating the PLB by a factor of 99,999, it is necessary to use person-records as the resolution of the Hamming distance in the TDA's DP specification.
+While the household mechanism $\Th$ satisfies \FlavhTDA, the sensitivity of the person-level query $\Qp$ due to a single change in a household-record is 99,999.
+This is because the maximum possible household size in the CEF is 99,999 \citep{populationreferencebureauDisclosureAvoidance20202023}.
+This means $\Tp$ can satisfy \FlavhTDA\ only if the PLB is amplified by 99,999.